BrianStritch/DBMS-Walkthrough_project/README.md

 ## __end of stage 3__
    - Save all of your files, and if your app isn't currently running, go ahead and start it within the terminal by typing 'python3 run.py' and then open your browser.
+   - We now have the basic front-end template set up with a navbar, a footer, and a tasks template that uses Template Inheritance to extend from the base file.